Metalnem/sharpfuzz/README.md

 the communication with afl-fuzz, and the child process for the actual fuzzing.
 If the fuzzing process dies, the master process will just restart it.
-This comes with the big performance costs if you expect a lot of uncatchable exceptions or timeouts (starting the new .NET process for each input takes a lot of time), so it's best to fix such bugs as early as possible and enjoy the best fuzzing performance.
+This comes with the big performance costs if the library you are testing throws a lot of uncatchable exceptions, or timeouts often (starting the new .NET process for each input takes a lot of time), so it's best to fix such bugs as early as possible in order to enjoy the best fuzzing performance.
 Using the out-of-process fuzzer is as simple as replacing the call to **Fuzzer.Run** with the call to **Fuzzer.OutOfProcess.Run**.

 ## Acknowledgements